fepitre/qubes-builderv2/README.md

     The Qubes OS components are separated into two groups: standard components and template components.
-Standard components will produce distribution packages to be installed in TemplateVMs or StandaloneVMs, while template components will produce template packages to be installed via qvm- template.
+Standard components will produce distribution packages to be installed in TemplateVMs or StandaloneVMs, while template components will produce template packages to be installed via qvm-template.
 ```

 You can use the provided development `builder-devel.yml` configuration file